 Family status: In a couple, about to become a father

 Marc wants to save $25,000 in the next five years, and then take advantage of the Home Buyers’ Plan to buy his first home.
 To this end, he decides to contribute $5,000 to his RRSP+ each year.
 In real terms, thanks to the additional 30% in tax savings, the $25,000 will only cost him $8,220, which after five years represents $16,780 in tax savings.

 Interested in the HBP?

-Contact Shareholder Services to get all the documentation you need and have your file assessed.
+Contact Saving Services to get all the documentation you need and have your file assessed.